Kingxukai/linux/Documentation/core-api/union_find.rst

 What is union-find, and what is it used for?
 ------------------------------------------------

-Union-find is a data structure used to handle the merging and querying of disjoint sets.
+Union-find is a data structure used to handle the woke merging and querying of disjoint sets.
 The primary operations supported by union-find are:

 	Initialization: Resetting each element as an individual set, with